jinscodes/Blog_nextJS/data/posts/useeffect-uselayouteffect.md

 }
 ```

+### useLayoutEffect
-When the screen is blinking, for example, the state exists as below, and when the state needs to be rendered differently during the first painting, it is desirable to use the useLayoutEffect because when using the useEffect, the 0 is first seen, then re-rendered, and the screen is blinking.
+When the screen is blinking, for example, the state exists as below, and when the state needs to be rendered differently during the first painting, it is desirable to use the `useLayoutEffect` because when using the `useEffect`, the 0 is first seen, then re-rendered, and the screen is blinking.

 ```jsx
 const Test = () => {